 About this Pan Seared Steak

-Making your own restaurant meals at home is easier than it looks, especially a delicious cast iron pan seared New York strip dinner.
+Making your own restaurant meals at home is easier than it looks, especially a delicious cast iron pan-seared New York strip dinner.
 If you are like us, we have been staying home more and saving money by not eating out.

-Then the mushrooms are cooked in butter, garlic and cognac and poured over the steaks, taking just 30 minutes to make.
+Then the mushrooms are cooked in butter, garlic, and cognac and poured over the steaks, taking just 30 minutes to make.

-This cast iron New York strip recipe is our go to steak recipe when ever we are craving restaurant quality steak.
+This cast iron New York strip recipe is our go-to steak recipe whenever we are craving restaurant-quality steak.
 That mushroom cognac sauce that goes with these NY strips is so delicious and makes the perfect sauce to cover these juicy steaks.

 It is so much better than going out!
 Trust me!